GDPR: Protect Personally Identifiable Information

 Select the Protected Resources

-Advise resource managers and other users with access rights that they can now flag one or more resources for protection.
+Advise resource managers and other users with access rights that they can now flag a resource for protection.
+Seeded admin resources are not anonymized.

 - ClickHome,Resource Management,Resources.